Cloud hidden, whereabouts unknown.

 Equally as important as my teachers were those who have played the role of my student or apprentice.
 By doing so they provided me with the best educational opportunity there is, to learn by teaching.

-To the several hundred Good Business and Good Work students who diligently put into practice the lessons of using mindfulness to find meaningful work, whether as business owners or employees: Every single one of you injected meaning into my life in a deep way.
-A special shout-out to those who were especially responsive to my message and helpful in guiding me through my own learning:
+To the several hundred Good Business and Good Work students who diligently put into practice the lessons of using mindfulness to find meaningful work, whether as business owners or employees: Every single one of you inject meaning into my life in a deep way.
+A special shout-out to those who are especially responsive to my message and helpful in guiding me through my own learning:

 Andy Couturier, Sylvia Cowan, Robert Dittler, Christian Forthomme, Dan Frandy, Judith Graboyes, Lynn Heinemann, Mary Hennessy, Marie-Jeanne Juilland, Athena Katsaros, Lisa Kippen, Kate Leinberger, Deborah Nikkel, Ken Presti, Barbara Saunders, Erik Schlein, Eva Spiegel, Charlie Varon, Whitney Vosburgh, and Steve Wright.

 Thanks is definitely due to the aspiring filmmakers who gifted Charlie Varon and me with the chance to partner and organize our respective viewpoints in preparation for teaching “The Art of Business and the Business of Art”: